EllaP1274/Software-Engineering-DevOps_Project/README.md

 You can run pytest to see results of tests.

+I have used docker a docker image and container.
+You can see they build and run correctly from the pipeline building successfully.

 This is the link to the hosted web application - https://software-engineering-devops-project.onrender.com